BigWheel92/Binary-Search-Tree/README.md

 	void deleteKeyIterative(k const key)  :   delete the node containing the specific key.

-The following functions use recursive (they make use of private recursive member functions):
+The following functions use recursion(they make use of other private recursive member functions):

 	BinarySearchTree(BinarySearchTree<k, v> const& that)  :  Overloaded constructor that deep copies another Binary Search Tree Object.